Step 1: Find out the customs duties applicable to your product HS code.

 As the UKSFTA’s tariff schedule takes reference from the EUSFTA, please refer to the following for the UK’s tariff schedule:

 The UK’s timeline for tariff elimination will match the EUSFTA and the staging categories will start from the EUSFTA’s entry into force (i.e. 21 November 2019).
-For example, for tilapia (CN 0303 23 00) in staging category 5, the custom duty shall be removed in six equal stages beginning on 21 November 2019, and shall thereafter be free of any customs duty from 21 November 2024.
+For example, for exports to the UK of tilapia (CN 0303 23 00) in staging category 5, the custom duty shall be removed in six equal stages beginning on 21 November 2019, and shall thereafter be free of any customs duty from 21 November 2024.

 1(a).
 If your product HS code is included in the Tariff Schedule of the European Union under the EUSFTA, the respective staging categories (3, 5 or X) under the EUSFTA will apply to the elimination of customs duties on your product to the UK.

 1(b).
-If your product HS code is not included in the Tariff Schedule of the European Union under the EUSFTA, it means that the customs duties on your product being exported to the UK have already been eliminated upon provisional application of the UKSFTA.
+If your product HS code is not included in the Tariff Schedule of the European Union under the EUSFTA, it means that the customs duties on your product being exported to the UK have already been eliminated.

 Step 2: Find out the rules of origin criteria for your product HS code.